code-xD/100-days-of-move/docs/Eliza_01.md

    - **Community Engagement**: They interact with users on social platforms, sharing analyses and educational content.
    - **Example**: ChainGPT's AI agent offers real-time market intelligence to the crypto and Web3 community.

-8. **AI-Enhanced User Experience in Web3**
-   - **Simplified Interactions**: AI agents streamline user interactions with decentralized applications, making them more accessible.
-   - **Automated Workflows**: They automate complex processes, reducing the learning curve for new users.
-   - **Example**: Biconomy's AI agents transform the Web3 user experience by automating transactions and enhancing usability.

 ### Technical Summary

 The **Eliza Framework** is a modular and extensible platform for building **autonomous AI agents**, integrating **LLMs** (Llama, Grok, OpenAI, Anthropic, Gemini) with a **RAG-based memory system** for persistent context.
 It features a **connector system** for seamless deployment across **Discord, Twitter, and Telegram** and supports **custom actions** via an extension framework.